Customer Contact Privacy Notice

 Our Customer Contact team can be the main or first point of contact for any service provided by the Council.
 For example, this may include but not be limited to services relating to: Council Tax, Benefits, Business Rates, Housing Advice and Support, Environmental Protection, Planning, Waste Services and Licensing.

-The type of information retained is usually high level information regarding your contact, such as when you contacted us, by what method, what you contacted us about and any other information taken at the time such as contact information.
+The type of information retained is usually high-level information regarding your contact, such as when you contacted us, by what method, what you contacted us about and any other information taken at the time such as contact information.

-What is Customer Records Management?
+Customer Records Management

 Customer Records Management (CRM) is a solution commonly used in customer contact environments for recording customer contact information.
-PSPS operates a CRM on behalf of ELDC as part of the customer contact service provided, and this is used with the intention of providing a more efficient and effective service to customers when they contact the Council.
+PSPSL operates a CRM on behalf of ELDC as part of the customer contact service provided, and this is used with the intention of providing a more efficient and effective service to customers when they contact the Council.
 Information relating to when you contacted the Council, what you contacted the Council for and any associated contact information provided at the time are recorded and then used to save you from repeating all of this again in any subsequent engagement.
 We will check contact details for accuracy when you contact us.

-PSPS and ELDC receive no benefit from holding this information.
+PSPSL and ELDC receive no benefit from holding this information.
 The sole purpose is to allow the customer experience to be a more efficient and satisfactory one.

 Retaining and Sharing Information

-PSPS currently retains information dating back to 2011.
+PSPSL currently retains information dating back to 2011.
 This is something we're currently reviewing and our intention is to have a much shorter retention period in the future.

 Your rights

 You have a number of rights outlined in data protection law, and these include the right to access information we hold about you, the right to insist on rectification where the data we hold is inaccurate, the right to insist we delete your information where you feel that processing is unlawful and/or unnecessary.
 You can contact our DPO as outlined above if you wish to exercise any of these rights or if you have any other queries relating to the processing of your personal data.
 If you are dissatisfied with how we have dealt with your queries or complaints, you have the right to complain to the Information Commissioner.
-Details of how to this can be found on their website: https://ico.org.uk/
+Details of how to do this can be found on their website: https://ico.org.uk/